harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-4/README.md

 Finally, the `Cost` tab provides further details about token consumption by model, per prompt and by completion.

 ![New Relic gen-ai backend AI monitoring inventory cost](./assets/new-relic-gen-ai-backend-ai-monitoring-inventory-cost.png)

+## Finally

+When you are finished exploring, let's head to the [next challenge](../challenge-5/README.md).